- Discover Ushuaia, the southernmost city in the world

 Day 7: Estancia Cristina Excursion

 There's more activity in store for you today.
-Starting at 7 am a driver will pick you and other passengers up from your respective hotels and transfer you 45 km (28 miles) to the port at Punta Bandera, on Lago Argentino.
+A driver will pick you and other passengers up early in the morning and drive you 28 miles (45 km) to the port at Punta Bandera, located on Lago Argentino.
 The drive along this route is scenic and pleasant, affording sweeping views of the Patagonian countryside and the charming wooden houses that intermittently dot the landscape.

-Having reached the port, you'll board a modern ferry at approximately 8:15 am.
-You'll then embark on a journey on the Upsala Channel, passing towering icebergs along the way.
-As you reach the northern section you'll see the western front of the Spegazzini Glacier.
-At over 10 miles long and a mile wide, the length, breadth, and towering ice walls that define this ancient glacier are awe-inspiring.
+Once you reach the port, you'll board a ferry and embark on a journey on the Upsala Channel, passing towering icebergs along the way.
+As you reach the northern section of the channel you'll see the western front of the Spegazzini Glacier.
+A over 10 miles long and a mile wide, the length, breadth, and towering ice walls that define this ancient glacier are awe-inspiring.

 After taking the time to admire Spegazzini, you will continue sailing north and into the Cristina Channel.
-At the far end of this channel is the disembarking point for Estancia Cristina.
-Expect to arrive around 11:30 am.
+At the far end of this channel, you'll disembark at Estancia Cristina.
+Expect to arrive late morning.

 Estancia Cristina is one of the most impressive ranch-style lodges in the region.
 It was founded in 1914 by pioneers and built on a valley once covered by the Upsala Glacier.
 A visit to the Folkloric Museum here (located in an old sheep-shearing shed), offers insight into the history of the estancia.
-The surrounding scenery is nothing to scoff at either—all around are impressive panoramic views of snow-capped mountains, rivers, lakes, and glaciers.
+And the surrounding scenery is breathtaking—all around you'll see panoramic views of snow-capped mountains, rivers, lakes, and glaciers.

-All told you will stay here about six hours.
-After the museum, you'll embark on a 9.5 km (six-mile) journey by 4x4 over an unpaved road that ascends into the mountains.
-After reaching the Continental Ice Field Refuge, you will exit the vehicle and begin a 20-minute walk featuring views of glacial landscapes and Andes mountains until you reach the Upsala viewpoint.
+All told you will stay for about six hours.
+After the museum, you'll set out on a 6-mile (9.5 km) journey by 4x4 over an unpaved road that ascends into the mountains.
+After reaching the Continental Ice Field Refuge, you will exit the vehicle and begin a 20-minute walk through the glacial landscapes and Andes mountains until you reach the Upsala viewpoint.
 Here you will have an unobstructed view of the eastern face of the Upsala Glacier as well as Lake Guillermo and the Southern Patagonian Ice Field.

-Around 5:30 pm you will board the boat again and begin the return to Punta Bandera.
-After landing at approximately 7 pm, you will transfer back to your hotel.
+In the late afternoon, you will board the boat again and begin the return to Punta Bandera.
+After disembarking, you will be taken back to your hotel.

-Day 9: Fly from El Calafate to Buenos Aires & Departure
+Day 8: Fly from El Calafate to Buenos Aires & Tango Show